slicebit/qb/README.md

 **This project is currently pre 1.**

 Currently, it's not feature complete.
 It can have potential bugs.
-There are no tests having concurrency race condition tests.
+There are no tests covering concurrency race conditions.
 It can crash especially in concurrency.
 Before 1.x releases, each major release could break backwards compatibility.

 About qb